lubib/surfs_up/README.md

 Results:

-After generating the summary statistics for the June temperatures and the December temperatures we see that
+After generating the summary statistics for June and December temperatures we see that
 - minimun temperatures for the months are 64 in June and 56 in December and maximum tamperatures are 85 and 83 respectively
 - the mean for the month of June is 74.94 and the mean for the month of December is 71.04